 A criminal justice degree lays the foundation for a wide range of career options, including law enforcement, forensics, corrections, and social work.
-Our graduates go on to pursue careers as paralegals, attorneys, judges, and policymakers.

 The mission of HCC's criminal justice program is to foster a challenging environment that provides a solid knowledge of the criminal justice system as well as a broad background in the liberal arts through high-quality instruction.